skx/github-action-tester/README.md

 # GitHub Action for Running tests

-This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time a pull-request is created/updated, or a commit made to your repository.
+This repository contains a simple GitHub Action implementation, which allows you to run a shell-script every time a pull-request is created/updated, or a commit is made to your repository.

 ## Sample Configuration & Output